 Raising the minimum credit score to 620 for all borrowers would reflect the current market standard of private lenders, making FHA less subject to adverse selection based on its credit policy.
-Importantly, credit scores are a major factor in evaluating the future performance of loans.
 As the most recent Actuarial Review indicates, there is a strong correlation between the credit score and loan performance.
 As the average FHA credit score has risen, performance of the corresponding books of business has greatly improved.
 Borrowers with extremely weak credit may be better served by credit counseling and a slower path to homeownership, rather than a costlier loan today.

 A downside risk is that raising the minimum credit score to 620 could reduce affordable credit options for many borrowers, some of whom may have qualified for a loan had it not been for a one-time life event, such as job loss or medical expenses.
 FHA has been one of the few fully-underwritten and documented lending options for borrowers with impaired credit.
-Increasing eligibility standards may make the market fertile ground for the growth of a new subprime market and/or predatory lending.
+Increasing